mikes802/Marketing-Analytics-Case-Study/Script Check.md

 I used `RANK`.

-This, surprisingly, led to an error that I didn't find until I finished nearly all of my script.
+This, unsurprisingly, led to an error that I didn't find until I finished nearly all of my script.
 There are 599 customers.
 However, I noticed I had 600 top-ranked movie results and 598 second-ranked movie results.
 I did some digging and found that this was because one customer had a tie for top-ranked movie (`rank_number` = 1).
 I went back to one of my first tables in the script, `top_2_ranking`, and added `category_name` as a parameter to the ORDER BY clause in the window function (see below).
 This eliminated the tie.
 <details>
 <summary> 🔴 SQL code</summary>